vinaya-class/vinaya-class.github.io/src/13-money.md

 ## NP 10, Fund with steward

+"For anyone for whom gold and silver are allowable, the five strings of sensuality are also allowable. [...]
+That you can unequivocally recognize as not the quality of a contemplative, not the quality of one of the Sakyan sons." ([SN 42.10](https://www.dhammatalks.org/suttas/SN/SN42_10.html))

 The purpose of the rule is to free bhikkhus from the complex responsibilities of buying and selling, while facilitating the means and protocols for their support with money.

+Origin: Mendaka offers funds for the Sangha.

 A bhikkhu is not allowed to accept other funds either, such as jewels, commodities, land, livestock, etc.